A Practical Survey on Faster and Lighter Transformers: Introduction

-Over the years, numerous approaches have been proposed to reduce the computational and memory costs\footnote{We consider the cost to be a precise measurement and the complexity to be the order, that is, the growth rate of the function.
-For instance, a memory cost of $5n+1$ bytes corresponds to a linear complexity $\mathcal{O}(n)$ with respect to $n$.} of neural networks, many of which have been applied to Transformers.
-In this paper, such methods are referred to as \emph{general} since they apply -- and have been applied -- to a wide range of models.
-General methods are often orthogonal, and consequently, several of them may be combined to precisely fine-tune the network’s capacity, computational cost, and memory usage.
-General methods, however, may be insufficient as the model complexity remains unchanged.
-Therefore, many works introduced lower-complexity variations of the Transformer, referred to as \texttt{x}-formers in \citet{tay2020long} survey.
+Over the years, numerous approaches have been proposed to reduce the computational and memory costs of neural networks, many of which have been applied to Transformers.
+In this paper, such methods are referred to as \emph{general} since they apply, and have been applied, to a wide range of models.
+General methods are often orthogonal, and consequently, several of them may be combined to precisely fine-tune the network's capacity, computational cost, and memory usage.
+However, general methods may be insufficient as the model complexity typically remains unchanged.
+Therefore, many works introduced lower-complexity variations of the Transformer, referred to as \texttt{x}-formers.
+In this survey, the Transformer's alternatives are categorized depending on whether they sparsify the attention, factorize it, or modify the network's architecture.
+Please note that this survey aims to provide a comprehensive summary of the methods that improve the Transformer's efficiency and that fine-grained taxonomies have already been proposed by \citet{tay2020efficient} and \citet{DBLP:journals/corr/abs-2106-04554}.
+Accordingly, our taxonomy will remain purposefully coarse.

+Recently, \citet{tolstikhin2021mlpmixer} and \citet{liu2021pay} amongst others argued that the powerful yet expensive self-attention mechanism is not necessary to achieve state-of-the-art results and thus challenged the preconception that the self-attention is the source of the Transformer's success.
+Consequently, they introduced networks without self-attention that are competitive with Transformers for image classification and language modelling at the same computational cost. \citet{metaformer} expanded on this idea with a more general and flexible architecture called MetaFormer where the mechanism to relate the tokens is not specified while the other components are kept the same as the Transformer.
+Despite the recent success of attention-free architectures, such networks are outside the scope of this paper as they arguably remove the Transformer's core mechanism and are discussed in appendix.